 The MacPorts Project is an open-source community initiative to design an easy-to-use system for compiling, installing, and upgrading either command-line, X11 or Aqua based open-source software on the Mac operating system.
 To that end we provide the command-line driven MacPorts software package under a 3-Clause BSD License, and through it easy access to thousands of ports that greatly simplify the task of compiling and installing open-source software on your Mac.

 We provide a single software tree that attempts to track the latest release of every software title (port) we distribute, without splitting them into “stable” Vs. “unstable” branches, targeting mainly macOS Sierra v10.12 and later (including macOS Catalina v10.15).
-There are currently 23820 ports in our tree, distributed among 89 different categories, and more are being added on a regular basis.
+There are thousands of ports in our tree, distributed among different categories, and more are being added on a regular basis.